 - “P” grades are not calculated in the student’s GPA.
 Failing (F) grades cannot be changed and are computed in the student’s GPA.

 Students request “P” grades through the following process:

 - Students will receive FINAL LETTER GRADES in all of their classes.

-- Upon receiving their final grades, students may submit an online form to request a “P” grade in one class in which they received a grade of D or higher.
+- Upon receiving their final grades, students may submit an online form to request a “P” grade in class in any class in which they received a grade of D or higher.

-- Once received and processed, the grade in the selected course will be converted to “P.”
+- Once received, approved, and processed, the grade in the selected courses will be converted to “P.”

 - Students can submit these requests beginning Monday, December 21, 2020,and must do so no later than 5:00pm on Friday, January 8, 2021.
-On that date, the grading decision is final and cannot be reversed.
+On that date, the “P” grade request is final and cannot be reversed.

 Students may still receive a grade of “I” (Incomplete) for courses taken in the Fall 2020 semester.
 They must discuss this grade with their instructors prior to the grade being submitted.
 The “I” grade is only granted when students have satisfactorily completed the majority of required coursework but are unable to complete final requirements due to unforeseen circumstances.
-The student and instructor must develop an agreed-upon plan for completing outstanding requirements and submitting them in a timely way so that the instructor can grade this work and submit the required form to convert the incomplete to a final grade before the deadline.
-All college policies related to Incomplete grades remain in effect.
+The student and instructor must develop an agreed-upon plan for completing outstanding requirements and submitting them in a timely way so that the instructor can grade this work and submit the required form to convert the incomplete to a final grade before the deadline, which is Monday, March 1, 2021.
+All College policies related to Incomplete grades remain in effect.